Rothera Sharp Privacy Information Policy

 The policy sets out who we are, what information we collect from you, how we use it and your data rights.

-We are committed to being transparent about how we handle your personal information, to protecting the privacy and security of your personal information and to meeting our data protection obligations under the General Data Protection Regulation (GDPR) and the forthcoming Data Protection Act 2018.
+We are committed to being transparent about how we handle your personal information, to protecting the privacy and security of your personal information and to meeting our data protection obligations under the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
 The purpose of this privacy notice is to make you aware of how and why we will collect and use your personal information during and after your working relationship with us.
-We are required under the GDPR to notify you of the information contained in this privacy notice.
+We are required under Data Protection Legislation to notify you of the information contained in this privacy notice.
 This privacy notice applies to all current and former clients, those who make enquiries of us, current and former employees, workers and contractors.

 Data Protection Principles

 Under the Data Protection Legislation, there are six data protection principles that Rothera Sharp must comply with.
 These provide that the personal information we hold about you must be:-

 - Processed lawfully, fairly and in a transparent manner.